 Preventing the onset of an addiction relapse isn’t easy.
 It can be difficult for people to determine if they are dealing with an addiction problem.
 Even when the signs are there, the individual might still find a way to explain these away.
 Nobody likes to admit that their drinking or drug use is out of control, and the addicted mind has a fantastic ability to generate justifications.
+That is why Addiction Helper has a dedicated helpline that you can call to find out about drug and alcohol addiction as well as drug and alcohol rehab in Leeds.

 Do You Have an Addiction Problem?